 N: Struggles following all of the policies and procedures and is often disrespectful towards others.

 U: Makes no effort to follow the policies and procedures and is continually a disruption to class by his/her blatant disrespect towards others.

 All students’ grades will be updated weekly on power school allowing students and parents to track progress throughout each quarter.
 Throughout the semester, students and parents are encouraged to check power school regularly and to communicate any concerns that may arise regarding the progress of the student.

 SCMS and its teaching faculty demand a high level of scholarly behavior and academic honesty on the part of students.
 Violations by students exhibiting dishonesty (cheating) while carrying out academic assignments or tests may result in no credit or other disciplinary action.

 It is required that all students wear a P.E. uniform.
-8th graders will wear White T-shirts and 9th graders will wear Gray T-shirts.
+8th graders will wear GREY T-shirts and 9th graders will wear WHITE T-shirts.